 Grand Rapids Dominican Sisters today teach in formal and informal education settings.
 Our Sisters’ education ministries include New Testament biblical scholars, and authors, college and university nursing and social work professors, teaching and tutoring in elementary and secondary school classrooms, religious education in parish schools, and more.
 Sisters also provide adult faith education and spiritual formation in parishes and other groups settings.

-Our education ministry locations include Aquinas College, Grand Rapids Community College, Notre Dame, Michigan State University, University of Detroit College Mercy, Sacred Heart Parish on the Flathead Reservation in Montana, Holy Redeemer Grade School in Detroit, and parish and public schools in Grand Rapids, and more.
+Our education ministry locations include Aquinas College, Catholic Theological Union, Notre Dame, University of Detroit College Mercy, Sacred Heart Parish on the Flathead Reservation in Montana, Holy Redeemer Grade School in Detroit, and parish and public schools in Grand Rapids, and more.

 At Dominican Center Marywood at Aquinas College, we offer spiritual formation experiences for seekers and spiritual directors.
 Faith leaders and laypeople from all faith traditions seek study and transformation at Dominican Center, too.